OscarPellicer/plot_lib/README.md

 `plot_lib` is a library for quickly plotting 2D, 3D and 4D interactive images within Jupyter Notebooks with the following goals:
  - Simple interface: `plot(image)`, `plot(image, masks=[mask])`, `plot(path_to_dicom_directory)`
+ - Plot 2D, 3D and 4D interactive images with sliders that allow exploration of 3D and 4D images
- - Plots look very good by default
+ - Publication-quality plots by default
  - Versatile: can easily plot masks, points and boxes along with the image
  - Hackable: the code is very simple and any missing functinality can be easily added